To Grok Grokking: Provable Grokking in Ridge Regression: Introduction

 Several existing theoretical papers attribute the occurrence of grokking to a transition in the optimization dynamics from the lazy to the rich regime \citep{lyu2023dichotomy,mohamadi2024you,kumar2024grokking}.
 Among these works, \citet{lyu2023dichotomy} consider training homogeneous neural networks for both classification and regression problems using gradient flow with weight decay, and prove a sharp transition between the kernel and rich regimes.
 However, their technique only guarantees convergence to a KKT (Karush-Kuhn-Tucker) point, which is, in general, not sufficient for arguing global optimality, and their result does not provably imply grokking.
 In another work, \citet{mohamadi2024you} provide a theoretical foundation for grokking on the specific regression problem of modular addition.
 They consider training two-layer quadratic networks with an $\ell_{\infty}$ regularization, and show that grokking is a consequence of the transition from kernel-like behavior to the limiting behavior of gradient descent (GD).
 Yet, their analysis does not establish that GD converges to a solution with a small weight norm that generalizes well, despite empirically verifying this.
 To the best of our knowledge, the work closest to showing a provable grokking result is \citet{xu2023benign}.
 By studying a high-dimensional clustered XOR dataset in a binary classification setting, they show that after a catastrophic one-step overfitting---where generalization is no better than a random guess---the model eventually achieves perfect test accuracy.
 Still, they do not show that the onset of generalization is delayed beyond the first iteration of GD, which could begin as early as the second iteration.
 While many prior works attribute grokking to the transition between the lazy and rich regimes during optimization, a recent work by \citet{boursier2025theoretical} focused specifically on studying the role of weight decay in grokking, revealing that grokking can also arise from the transition between the ``ridgeless'' to the ``ridge'' regimes.
 They considered training using gradient flow with weight decay on a smooth loss objective and showed a two-phase behavior of the trajectory.
 Nevertheless, they do not prove that the unregularized solution does not generalize and the ridge solution does generalize, and thus their results do not imply provable grokking.
+Relatedly, \citet{notsawo2025grokking} study a general loss-plus-regularizer framework, showing an early loss-minimization phase followed by a regularization-driven phase on a time scale proportional to $1/(\eta\lambda)$.
+Our work provides sharper end-to-end guarantees in the specific setting of ridge regression.